Introduction to Core ML conversion tool

 In order to convert our trained model to the .mlmodel

-format, Apple released an open source tool, coremltools (the documentation is here).
+format, Apple released an open-source tool, coremltools (documentation is here).

-The last part of the session 710 shows how to use it and convert a basic model.
-I used it as a base, and I encourage you to watch it.
+The last part of the session 710 explains how to use it and convert a basic model.
+I used it as a base material, and I encourage you to watch it before continuing.

 Currently, coremltools

 requires Python 2.7.
-Because using Python on macOS is a real pain in the ass, we need to do a little workaround to be able to use coremltools
+And because using Python on macOS is a real pain in the ass, we need to do a little workaround to be able to use coremltools

 .
 Otherwise you may run into meaningless errors (as I did) such as: